My poetry, I know, he loves

 How his spring flowers whisper in the air

-To him I have also sung
+In rainy nights I have also sung to him

 How loneliness and separation pain